Anthony Marinelli: Levels Audio Post

 Marinelli co-founded and incubated a post-production service company called Levels Audio Post.
 Conceptualized in October 1998, Marinelli designed and installed a fourth studio in Music Forever Studios and enlisted a mixer, Brian Riordan as his co-founder.
 Levels Audio Post opened its doors on July 16, 1999.
 Streamlining the post-production process was accomplished by assigning audio specialists with established musicianship credentials to oversee each project from beginning to end.
 The ProTools facility featured two mix stages with 5.1 surround sound, 16-foot projection and auxiliary sound design rooms.

 After early successes in the television commercial genre, their new production technique began to catch on and Audio Levels Post landed the television series American Idol (2001), followed by American Juniors (2003) and MTV's Viva La Bam (2003).
 Music specials included: Justin Timberlake: Down Home in Memphis (2003), Hilary Duff's Island Bash (2003) and the 2003 MTV Movie Awards.

 Co-founder Brian Riordan received his first Primetime Emmy Award nomination (for mixing) on American Idol in 2003 and The Academy Awards show in 2004.
 Riordan purchased Marinelli's interest in Levels Audio Post in August 2004 and leased the Levels Audio Post portion of the Hollywood facility from Marinelli for an additional two years.
 Riordan is a three-time Emmy Award winner.

 Marinelli and his staff compose from a nondescript location in the San Fernando Valley.

 Polaroids (orchestral mockups)

-Marinelli explained in a 1987 interview, "We did what we call Polaroids— we did the whole score before it was recorded by orchestra."(p.
-62) The use of the term "polaroids," which are now called orchestral mockups, was borrowed from the Polaroid instant camera, which delivered color prints moments after taking a picture.
-In a 2007 interview, Quincy Jones reflected briefly on how the polariod concept revolutionized film and recording industry work-flow process.
+Marinelli explained in a 1987 interview, "We did what we call Polaroids— we did the whole score before it was recorded by orchestra".(p.
+62) The use of the term "polaroids", which are now called orchestral mockups, was borrowed from the Polaroid instant camera, which delivered color prints moments after taking a picture.
+In a 2007 interview, Quincy Jones reflected briefly on how the polaroid concept revolutionized film and recording industry work-flow process.